SMS Erzherzog Ferdinand Max (1865): Design

+The construction of the five ironclad warships of the Drache and Kaiser Max classes in the Austro-Italian ironclad arms race prompted the Austrian government to convene a commission in early 1862 to study future naval development, and crucially, the question of whether the navy should be oriented toward power projection from the Adriatic or purely defensive of the Austrian Littoral.
+The commission had deadlocked by April, but the recent Battle of Hampton Roads in the American Civil War—the first engagement between two ironclads—had demonstrated the ascendancy of the new ships and convinced the Reichsrat (Imperial Council) to grant a significant increase for the naval budget, which allowed two new ironclads to be ordered in 1863, which became the Erzherzog Ferdinand Max class.

 Erzherzog Ferdinand Max was 83.75 m long overall; she had a beam of 15.96 m and an average draft of 7.14 m.
 She displaced 5130 LT.
 She had a crew of 511 officers and enlisted men.
 Her propulsion system consisted of one single-expansion steam engine, manufactured by the Stabilimento Tecnico shipyard in Fiume, that drove a single screw propeller.
 The number and type of her coal-fired boilers have not survived, but they were vented through a single funnel located amidships.
 Her engine produced a top speed of 12.54 kn from 2925 ihp.

 Erzherzog Ferdinand Max was a broadside ironclad, and she was armed with a main battery of sixteen 48-pounder muzzle-loading guns, eight guns per broadside.
 She also carried several smaller guns, including four 8-pounder guns and two 3-pounders.
 The ship's hull was sheathed with wrought iron armor that was 123 mm thick on the battery and reduced to 87 mm at the bow and stern.